isabelrem/2023-Software-Development-Assessment/UserGuide.md

 ## Alternative setups

-Unlike the setup and rerun scripts, manually building or running the app will not include automated installation of required programs.
+Unlike the setup and rerun scripts, manually building or running the app will not include automated installation of all required programs.
+Users should expect to have to troubleshoot errors due to missing requirements.

-Users must install the programs specified in requirements.txt for the app to work outside of a Docker container.

 ### Manual Docker PanelSearch setup